Gry's Virtual Keyboard Museum

 Korg 01R/W (2004)

 Another piece I got cheap.
 I have never used it much, but it has a good choir and some rich analog-like synth pads.
 I am sure it has more, but I never cared to find out.
-I still have it because no one wants to buy it.
+I sold it in the fall 2008

 KORG